mrdami3n/HorrorStory.AI-GPT-3-AiWriter/README.md

    Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics.

 Please be aware of the age of this file, it is not being updated and was a mere example of how you could use Open AI's API back in 2022.
+May not work for newer versions of the API.